 Continue reading →

 It's never great to find out you're wrong, but that's how learning and personal growth happens.
-HTTP Message Signatures are hard1.
-There are lots of complex parts and getting any aspect wrong means certain death2.
+HTTP Message Signatures are hard.
+There are lots of complex parts and getting any aspect wrong means certain death.
 In a previous post, I wrote A simple(ish) guide to verifying HTTP Message Signatures in PHP.
-It turns out that […]
+It turns out that it was too simple.
+And far too trusting.
+An HTTP Message Signature is a header which is separate to the message it signs.
+You might receive a JSON message like this: { …

 Continue reading →